Alabaster CityFest FAQ

 Q: How can I purchase VIP passes?

-A: VIP passes are reserved for sponsors only.
+A: VIP passes are reserved for sponsors.
 We do not sell VIP passes to the general public.
 If you are interested in supporting CityFest, visit our sponsor benefits page and review the sponsor application.
-Sponsorship levels start at $500.
+Sponsorship levels start with a Patron level sponsorship ($500), which would provide you with 4 VIP passes.
+Anyone can purchase this — a business or an individual.
 On occasion, we do offer VIP passes within promotional campaigns.
 These are generally announced on our Facebook page.
 Be sure to follow us on Facebook to catch these opportunities.

 Q: What is Alabaster CityFest?